 Features of Individual policies

 Hence, a Family Floater will not suit a Family where the oldest member is in his 40’s and they are more prone to health issues.
 However, younger families might want to consider Family floater plans as they are less prone to health ailments and can afford lesser premiums in the beginning.
-Look at Harsh Roongta talking about Family Floater Vs Individual Plan in following Video
+Look at Harsh Roongta talking about Family Floater Vs Individual Plan in the following Video

 Do you know, what disease you could be diagnosed with tomorrow?
 So you can never say that Rs.1,00,000 cover is sufficient 🙂 The basic rule here, is to take whatever you think you can afford.
-If a person can afford say Rs.5,000/- as the premium per year, check as to how much of Sum Insured he would get, and take the amount of insurance offered.
+If a person can afford to say Rs.5,000/- as the premium per year, check as to how much of Sum Insured he would get, and take the amount of insurance offered.
 That would be sufficient to cover at least some risk.
 So never think, that you cannot afford any medical insurance policy.
-Take what you can afford, so that at least you know that you can be rest assured, that you have covered some risk.
+Take what you can afford so that at least you know that you can be rest assured, that you have covered some risk.

 IMPORTANT: It’s never too early to take medical insurance and critical illness policy, because once you are diagnosed with any illness, then the insurance company will have the liberty, of not issuing you an insurance policy.
 So take it as early as possible and have your risks covered.

 Comments?
 What are the other difficulty or doubts from an investor’s point of view to select a medical policy?

 Here is the list of some of our best content.